DurhamARC/Intermediate-Python/README.md

 2. If you have GIT available, you can just clone the repo with:

    `git clone https://github.com/DurhamARC-Training/Intermediate-Python.git`

+3. There is also a python script which downloads everything (including the filled notebook) as a ZIP archive and extracts it a folder if GIT isn't available:

+      a.
+Download the `pull_files_from_repo.py` file and put it into your environment

+      b.
+Execute `python pull_files_from_repo.py` in the folder.

 ## Getting started for teaching